 Practice in Action

 At the Catholic Charities Diocese of Charlotte, North Carolina, they use a range of community guests, including representatives from the local community college, the police department, healthcare professionals, and a speaker from Mental Health America, who provides an interactive and engaging presentation on the phases of cultural adjustment.
 HIAS has various offices that draw on community guests as a part of Cultural Orientation.
 For example, in Florida, through the University of Southern Florida, they have identified a Congolese professor in the school of public health who leads discussions with Congolese refugees around health and hygiene.
 Also, the Gulf Coast Jewish Family and Children’s Services office has an organization that comes in and teaches financial literacy as a guest.
-The same community organization expanded their partnership by offering more financial education for refugees outside of CO.
+The same community organization expanded their partnership by offering more financial education for refugees outside of Cultural Orientation.

 Tips for Success

 The following are a list of tips and recommendations based on feedback collected from Cultural Orientation leaders as well as research on the engagement of the community in K-12 education.